The University’s Standpoint

 Tell the harasser that the behaviour is unwelcome and must be stopped immediately.
 Don't ignore the behaviour as it might be taken as tacit consent.

-Write down the details of the events, including the dates, times, location and witnesses, as well as your reactions and feelings.
+Write down the details of the incidents, including the dates, times, location and witnesses, as well as your reactions and feelings.

 Tel: 3917 8388